 Materials give the surface properties to 3D objects, which are then projected to an image.
 Therefore, it is crucial to understand what features materials can provide, especially in a non-photorealistic rendering context where everything is possible.
-It can take some time to fully master the mnpr_uber material, but hopefully this documentation will make the learning curve manageable.

 The mnpr_uber material is developed to meet most painterly shading requirements in real-time.
 Built using the ShaderFX framework, it is entirely contained within the node-based ShaderFX Graph and can be modified to fit any shading requirements by look development artists.
 However, most settings and attributes are easily accessible from the Attribute Editor when the material is selected, as shown below.